GameStop: Origins, founding, and early expansion (1984–1999)

-Babbage's Etc. (1996–1999)

 Following his purchase of NeoStar's assets, Leonard Riggio dissolved the holding company and created a new holding company named Babbage's Etc. He appointed Richard "Dick" Fontaine, previously Software Etc.'s chief executive during its expansion in the late 1980s and early 1990s, as Babbage Etc.'s chief executive.
 Daniel DeMatteo, previously the president of both Software Etc. and NeoStar, became company president and COO.
 Three years later, in 1999, Babbage's Etc. launched its GameStop brand with 30 stores in strip malls.
 The company also launched gamestop.com, a website that allowed consumers to purchase video games online.
 GameStop.com was promoted in Babbage's and Software Etc. stores.

-Barnes & Noble Booksellers (1999–2004)
+Growth and acquisitions (1999–2016)

-In October 1999, Barnes & Noble Booksellers purchased Babbage's Etc. for $215 million.
+In October 1999, Barnes & Noble purchased Babbage's Etc. for $215 million.
 Because Babbage's Etc. was principally owned by Leonard Riggio, who was also Barnes & Noble's chairman and principal shareholder, a special committee of independent directors of Barnes & Noble Booksellers evaluated and signed off on the deal.
 A few months later, in May 2000, Barnes & Noble acquired Funco, the owner of Eden Prairie, Minnesota–based video game retailer FuncoLand, for $160 million.
 Babbage's Etc., which had been previously operating as a direct subsidiary of Barnes & Noble, became a wholly owned subsidiary of Funco.
 With its acquisition of Funco, Barnes & Noble also acquired Game Informer, a video game magazine that was first published in 1991.
-Funco was renamed GameStop, Inc. in December 2000 in anticipation of holding an initial public offering for the company.
+Funco was renamed GameStop, Inc. in December 2000 in anticipation of an initial public offering.

-In February 2002, the company once again became a public company via an initial public offering.
+In February 2002, the company became public again via an initial public offering.
 Barnes & Noble retained control over the newly public company with 67% of outstanding shares and 95% of voting shares.
 Barnes & Noble retained control over GameStop until October 2004, when it distributed its 59% stake in GameStop to stakeholders of Barnes & Noble, making it an independent company.